diegobarquero/studio-challenge/README.md

 ## Features
 📸 Capture photos directly from the webcam

-🖼️ Drag and drop fun items like a wig, glasses, and hat
+🖼️ Drag and drop fun items like a wigs, eyes, and hats

 🔄 Resize and reposition items easily